How we fundraise

 We hope therefore that you never have reason to make a complaint about how we communicate with you or fundraise but if you do, we’d love the opportunity to hear from you and seek to put things right.

-Further helpful information on making a complaint to a charity can be found at Scottish Fundraising Complaints Panel.
+Further helpful information on making a complaint to a charity can be found at Scottish Fundraising Standards Panel.